Photograph of César Moro buried up to his head in sand

 Moro went to Mexico City, which was proving to be a haven for immigrants fleeing from a variety of political or artistic tensions.
 There he befriended progressive artists such as Wolfgang Paalen, Alice Rahon, Eva Sulzer, Xavier Villaurrutia, Remedios Varo, Gordon Onslow Ford, and Leonora Carrington.
 In turn, Moro introduced Breton to the Mexican modernist group Los Contemporaneos (The Contemporaries).
 Mexico City’s nexus of avant-garde thinkers and artists resulted in the 1940 Exposición internacional del surrealismo (International Exposition of Surrealism) at the Galería de Art Mexicano, organized by Wolfgang Paalen and Moro with Breton’s guiding hand from New York.
 Previously Moro had staged at least two other surrealist exhibitions—the earliest in Lima in 1935 with Chilean artists María Valencia, Jaime Dvor, Waldo Paaraguez, Gabriela Rivandeneira, and Carlos Sotomayor.

 Cover of Exposición de Las Obras de César Moro, Jaime Dvor, Waldo Parraguez, Gabriela Rivadeneira, Carlos Sotomayor, María Valencia (left) and introduction to catalogue by César Moro (right), Lima, 1935.
 César Moro papers.
-Getty Research Institute, 980029, box 2, folder 1
+The Getty Research Institute, 980029, box 2, folder 1

 In Mexico City, Moro became closely associated with Paalen and the journal Dyn.
 The journal offered Moro the opportunity to publish his French-language poetry, but also allowed him the space to expand on the ideas he had explored with his collaborator Emilio Westphalen in the only issue of a previous journal, El uso de la palabra (The Power of Words), in which he explored indigenous culture as subject matter.